DeweyYihengDu/AbxSimU-AI/README.md

  - **Library 2**, known as the Broad Drug Repurposing Hub, contains 6680 molecules, many of which are FDA-approved drugs or candidates currently undergoing clinical trials.
  - **Library 3** is a synthetic small-molecule screening collection comprising 5376 molecules randomly sampled from a larger chemical library maintained at the Broad Institute.
 All three libraries were screened for their growth inhibitory activities against an opportunistic bacteria, namely - *Acinetobacter baumannii*, primarily associated with hospital-acquired infections and resistance.
 The activities were categorized as active (1) or inactive (0), constituting a binary classification problem.

 In our research, we compared two modeling strategies: (1) Combined libraries approach, where Libraries 1, 2, and 3 were merged prior to data splitting; and (2) a Library partitioning approach, in which Libraries 1 and 2 were used exclusively for training, and Library 3 was reserved for independent testing.

-#
+The example data is in the `data` file.

+## Antibiotic Activity ML Benchmarks & GNN Pipeline

+This repository contains two complementary pipelines for molecular antibiotic-activity prediction:

+1. **Classical ML (fingerprints)**

+    + Morgan fingerprints (RDKit)
+    + Model zoo: Logistic Regression, SVM, Random Forest, Decision Tree, KNN, XGBoost
+    + Undersampling strategies: `kmeans` KMeans-based representative negative selection (train & test)

+2. **GNN with Graph Autoencoder (GAE) & GINE classifier**